The Spook Who Sat by the Door (novel): Summary

 On returning to the city, Freeman communicates with the Cobras, a street gang previously immune to appeals from social-service agencies.
 Immediately, he begins recruiting young black men from the ghettoes of Chicago, the "inner-city", to become Freedom fighters, by teaching them the guerrilla warfare skills and tactics he learned with the CIA.
 The Cobras' training includes a fight with the Comanches, a rival street gang; the study and appreciation of black poetry, music, and revolutionary leaders; a bank robbery on 115th and Halstead streets; and the robbery of a National Guard Armory on Cottage Grove Avenue.
 The Cobras have become a guerrilla group, with Dan Freeman as the secret leader, and, by means of violent and non-violent actions, set out to ensure that black people truly live freely in Chicago and the US.
 The "Freedom Fighters" of Chicago begin propaganda operations to tell the public about their guerrilla warfare throughout the US.
-To his guerrillas, Freeman says, "What we got now is a colony, what we want is a new nation."
-As armed revolt and war of liberation occur throughout the poor neighbourhoods of Chicago, the Illinois National Guard and the Chicago police desperately try to stop the black Freedom Fighters.
+To his guerrillas, Freeman says: "What we got now is a colony, what we want is a new nation."
+As armed revolt and war of liberation occur throughout the poor neighborhoods of Chicago, the Illinois National Guard and the Chicago police desperately try to stop the black Freedom Fighters.

 Learning the operational and tactical flaws of the National Guard's "sloppily trained and ill-disciplined" units, Freeman and the Freedom Fighters escalate their urban warfare in Chicago.
 First, they blow up the office of the mayor in the new City Hall building.
 Secondly, they paint a Negro alderman's car yellow and white.
 Thirdly, they take over radio stations and broadcast propaganda from "the Freedom Fighters, the Urban Underground of Black Chicago."
 Fourthly, they kidnap Colonel "Bull" Evans, the commander of the Illinois National Guard unit, drug him with LSD, and then release him.

 After the Freedom Fighters start sniper attacks, killing National Guardsmen, Dan Freeman is visited by three old friends, two women and a man.
 After speaking with his female friends, Freeman's final guest is Dawson, a friend and also a Chicago police sergeant.
 Suspicious of Freeman, Sergeant Dawson had secretly entered Freeman's apartment; his suspicion was verified when he found Freedom Fighter propaganda.
 After an argument, Freeman attacks Dawson and kills him.
 He then calls the ranking Freedom Fighters to dispose of Dawson's body.
 The story closes with Freeman ordering "Condition Red", which order activates guerrilla attack-teams in 12 cities throughout the USA.